markvdb/kc868col/kc868col_hexprotocol.md

 ##### 1) Description

-1. Delete the custom content data downloaded by the upper computer, you can delete one or all;
+1. Delete the custom content data downloaded by the upper computer, you can delete one or all.

-2. The number range is 1~32 , and the response fails if it exceeds the range;
+2. The number range is 1~32 , and the response fails if it exceeds the range.

 ##### 2) Host request